Table of Contents

 A Hearing is Required Before an Arizona Court Declines Child Custody Jurisdiction

-The Arizona court’s decision to decline jurisdiction effectively closed the Arizona case, depriving Mother of the right to continue to have controversies resolved in Arizona and eliminating the possibility of the Arizona court issuing appealable judgments.
+The Court of Appeals stated the Arizona court’s decision to decline jurisdiction effectively closed the Arizona case, depriving Mother of the right to continue to have controversies resolved in Arizona and eliminating the possibility of the Arizona court issuing appealable judgments.
 See A.R.S. § 25-1037(C) (providing that when an Arizona court determines that another state’s court is a more appropriate forum, the Arizona proceedings must be stayed, so long as a custody proceeding is promptly commenced in the other state).

 Declining Child Custody Jurisdiction Because of an Inconvenient Forum Requires a Hearing

 If you have questions about a hearing to decline custody jurisdiction in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.